IMLS/estimating-wifi/imls-backend/README.md

 pwd
 rm -rf data
 ```
 ### Setting up the Docker environment

-To run the backend, you must have a `.env` file in the same directory as the `docker-compose.yml` file. with values that configure the containers.
-We cannot commit this file to the repository, so you will need to create it yourself.
+To run the backend, you need a `.env` file in the same directory as the `docker-compose.yml` file.
+The `.env` file is configured with values specific for these containers, and needs to be created locally.

 Create `imls-backend/.env` using a text editor of your choice, and set values for each of the following variables.
-You can, if you want, copy-paste the values below directly into the file, and things should "just work."
+You may copy-paste the values below directly into the file and things should "just work."

 ```
 PGRST_JWT_SECRET="EmpowerMuseumsLibrariesGrantmakingResearchPolicyDevelopment"